This buttery Thermomix Shortbread is the ideal treat to have with an afternoon cuppa, and it's extra special to enjoy at Christmas time.

 Instructions

-- Line a 20cm x 20cm square baking tin with baking paper.
+- Line a 20cm square baking tin with baking paper.

 - Insert the butterfly whisk: Add the butter and sugar to the Thermomix bowl and mix for 1 min/speed 3.
-Scrape down the bowl and repeat this step a couple of times until the mixture is pale and creamy.
+Scrape down the bowl and repeat this step several times until the mixture is pale and creamy.

 - Remove the butterfly whisk and gently tap the whisk on the side of the Thermomix bowl to release the mixture.

-- Leave to cool in the tin for ten minutes as the shortbread will still be soft.
-Then turn out onto a wire rack and cut into pieces whilst still warm.
+- Leave the shortbread to cool in the tin for ten minutes, as it will still be soft.
+Then, turn out onto a wire rack and cut into pieces while still warm.

 Notes